vtex-apps/usqa/README.md

 ```

 ## Using it on PULL REQUEST TARGET events
-Because we can trust everyone in the wolrd, receive pull requests from forks can be dangerous if you trigger workflows without taking a look on the code.
+Because we can't trust everyone in the digital wolrd, receive pull requests from forks can be dangerous if you trigger workflows without taking a look on the code.
 Thinking on that, this reusable workflow has a check on the security step that allows run workflow from forks only if someone inside add a label `safe to test`.
 Until someone does this, the test will fail on the security check phase.

 Suggested file name: `.github/workflows/qe-pull-request-target.yml`